jjammeso/aspnet-postgres-api/README.md

 - Login → POST /auth/login         //Log in and receive access + refresh tokens

-- Use Bearer token in Authorization header      //Use the Bearer token in the Authorization header
+      * Use Bearer token in Authorization header      Add Authorization: Bearer <token> header to protected requests

 - Refresh token → POST /auth/refresh          //Refresh the access token using a valid refresh token